-Following on from his introductory greeting, in this letter to Timothy, Paul immediately identifies himself as an apostle of Christ, according to the will of God.
-He confirmed that His ministry was according to the promise of life, which is in Christ Jesus, by faith... before addressing Timothy as: my dearly beloved son.
+Following on from his introductory greeting in this letter to Timothy, Paul immediately identifies himself as an apostle of Christ according to the will of God.
+He confirms that His ministry is according to the promise of life which is in Christ Jesus, by faith... before addressing Timothy as, "my dearly beloved son."

 It has been suggested that God's grace is needed for every service and His mercy is necessary for every failure, while the peace of God is a requirement for every single circumstance of life.

 Heavenly Father, thank You for the insight into this simple, but profound greeting and prayer, which Paul offered for Timothy.
-We pray that You would pour out, in great measure, Your never-failing grace, Your matchless mercy and Your inner peace, which passes human understanding, on all who are called by Your name - but we also pray for Your saving grace, compassionate mercy and free gift of peace with God - for those who are dead in their sin and who do not know Christ as their God and Saviour.
-This we ask in His precious name, AMEN.
+I pray that You would pour out in great measure, Your never-failing grace, Your matchless mercy, and Your inner peace which passes human understanding, on all who are called by Your name - but I also pray for Your saving grace, compassionate mercy, and free gift of peace with God - for those who are dead in their sin and who do not know Christ as their God and Saviour.
+This I ask in His precious name, AMEN.